-A data exploration of 100 years of plane crash data.
+An exploration of 100 years of plane crashes.
 I discovered the ASN Aviation Safety Database some time ago, and knew almost instantly that I would have to dig deep on this one.
 The earliest crash is from August 2nd, 1919 and the latest record I have is from August 1st, 2019.
 There are approximately 22 thousand crash records.

 Planes and aviation represent a great chunk of our progress in technology and manufacturing, as well as bringing the world closer to us, with novel means of not just travel, but other endeavors like war and scientific research.

 What can I find among the crashes?
 Working on this project was quite eye opening for me, and I hope it gives you something to think about as well.
 Let’s go.

 As we look deeper into this dataset, I would ask you to keep in mind that we are focusing exclusively on crashes.
 The statistics, therefore, are closely tied to only the flights that end in crashes.
 The big picture to remind yourself is that this is a tiny portion of successful flights that occur on the daily.
 In 2018, which was somewhat of an outlier in itself, there were about 1 crash per 300 million flights.
 The odds of being struck by lightning twice in your lifetime is still 20% higher than being in a flight that’s involved in a crash.

 Focusing on fatalities seem like a morbid curiosity; examining the terrifying and tragic deaths caused by plane crashes seems almost insulting.
 I was hesitant to look at this until I saw the numbers.
 Beyond the big crashes that make the news and are emblazed in our minds as the great tragedies they are, looking at it from this perspective is almost reassuring.